Nikon Z7 Conclusion

 |When you look at the Nikon Z7, there are some common Nikon design elements, but what stands out the most is the new massive lens mount.|

 The end result of extended research, development and engineering at Nikon headquarters is a full-frame mirrorless camera with a very impressive list of features and excellent overall performance, both in our lab and in the field.
 However, while the Z7 is no doubt a very impressive first step for Nikon, like every camera and especially the first of its kind from a manufacturer, it's not without its flaws.

 Image Quality: Very good performance from the 45.7MP full-frame sensor

 As mentioned, JPEG image quality is very similar to the D850, but not identical.
 In addition to the aforementioned processing tweaks, we noted the Z7 struggled a bit with certain image quality issues not seen on the D850, such as custom white balance under incandescent lighting.
 Also, the on-chip PDAF pixels can cause banding.
-And, being a mirrorless camera, the Z7 can exhibit some blurring due to shutter shock with the mechanical shutter.
+And, being a mirrorless camera, the Z7 can exhibit some blurring due to shutter shock when using the fully mechanical shutter.
 See our analysis for all the details.

-Nikkor Z 24-70mm f/4 S at 24mm, f/8, 30s, ISO 160.
+|Nikkor Z 24-70mm f/4 S at 24mm, f/8, 30s, ISO 160.

 This image has been modified.
 Click for full-size image.
 Click here for RAW image.